rogercolbeck/QI/README.md

 # QI
-Quantum information mathematica package.
+Quantum information Mathematica package.

-This is a mathematica package containing useful commands for quantum information processing applications.
+This is a Mathematica package containing useful commands for quantum information processing applications.

-To use it open the file QI.m in mathematica and press "Run All Code".
+To use it open the file QI.m in Mathematica and press "Run All Code".

 A short manual can be found at www-users.york.ac.uk/~rc973/QI/QI_manual.pdf.